Frequently Asked Questions

-TAE Technologies develops breakthrough solutions to the most complex problems of our time.
-The company was founded in 1998 with the goal to develop and distribute safe, cost-effective commercial fusion energy with the cleanest environmental profile.
-With more than 1,400 patents and over $750 million in private capital, TAE Technologies is now on the cusp of delivering a transformational energy source capable of sustaining the planet into the future.
-The company’s revolutionary technology has launched a robust portfolio of spinoff opportunities in critical markets such as electric mobility, power management, life sciences, and more.
-Multidisciplinary and mission-driven by nature, TAE Technologies is leveraging proprietary science and engineering to create a bright future for us all.
+TAE Technologies was founded in 1998 to commercialize safe, cost-effective fusion power as quickly as possible and with the cleanest environmental profile.
+With more than 900 issued patents, over $880 million in private capital, and six generations of National Laboratory-scale devices, TAE is now on the cusp of delivering a transformational energy source capable of sustaining the planet for centuries.
+The company’s revolutionary approach has led to a robust portfolio of adjacent commercial innovations in power management, electric mobility, life sciences, and more.
+TAE is based in Foothill Ranch, California, and maintains and international office in Lucerne, Switzerland.
+Multidisciplinary and mission-driven by nature, TAE is leveraging proprietary science and engineering to create a bright future for us all.

 Why is TAE Technologies pursuing fusion energy?

 TAE views carbon-free fusion technology as a vital, cost competitive component of the future global energy supply.
 We are a mission-based company, dedicated to reducing human impact on the environment through a brand new source of safe, clean, economic, carbon-free power.

 What differentiates TAE Technologies from other fusion efforts?